IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Jeffrey_Lagarias" target="_blank">Jeffrey Lagarias</a>

+>“You must not attempt this approach to parallels.
+I know this way to the very end.
+I have traversed this bottomless night, which extinguished all light and joy in my life.
+I entreat you, leave the science of parallels alone...Learn from my example.”
+[1825 to his son <a href="https://en.wikipedia.org/wiki/J%C3%A1nos_Bolyai" target="_blank">János Bolyai</a>]

+― <a href="https://en.wikipedia.org/wiki/Farkas_Bolyai" target="_blank">Farkas Bolya</a>

 >“If a 'religion' is defined to be a system of ideas that contains unprovable statements, then Gödel taught us that mathematics is not only a religion, it is the only religion that can prove itself to be one.”

 >“A universe simple enough to be understood is too simple to produce a mind capable of understanding it.”